arkajzerek-avanade/python-ai-course-mcp-server/README.md

 - "Please use the get_greetings tool with my name 'John'."

 A sample configuration file is provided in this repository as `claude_desktop_config_sample.json`.
 You may need to adjust the paths to match your system.

+### Testing with VS Code

+To use this MCP server with VS Code:

+1. Install VS Code and the MCP extension for VS Code
+2. Configure the MCP extension by adding the server configuration to your VS Code settings:
+   - Open VS Code settings (File > Preferences > Settings or Ctrl+,)
+   - Click on the "Open Settings (JSON)" icon in the top right corner
+   - Add the configuration from `vscode_settings_example.json` to your settings file
+   - Save the settings file and restart VS Code
+3. Open a workspace in VS Code
+4. Use the MCP extension to call the tools, particularly the `get_workspace_info` tool which can use the `${workspaceFolder}` variable

+Example of using the `get_workspace_info` tool in VS Code:
+- The tool will automatically receive the current workspace path when you use `${workspaceFolder}` as the parameter
+- This allows you to analyze any workspace you have open in VS Code

+Two sample VS Code configuration files are provided in this repository:
+- `vscode_config_sample.json`: Contains just the MCP server configuration
+- `vscode_settings_example.json`: A more comprehensive example showing how to integrate the MCP server configuration into your VS Code settings file

+The key configuration is under the `mcp.servers` setting, which tells VS Code how to start and communicate with your MCP server.